 What is the COVID-19 vaccine policy at Simmons?

-COVID-19 vaccinations are required for all graduate and undergraduate students who participate in face-to-face curricular and co-curricular activities at any of our Boston or remote locations.
+COVID-19 vaccinations and boosters are required for all graduate and undergraduate students who participate in face-to-face curricular and co-curricular activities at any of our Boston or remote locations.
 This mandate covers all face-to-face classes, immersion weekends, off-site cohorts, and other in-person events at these locations.
-Students have until August 27 to submit the required proof of vaccination or to have an approved exemption on file.

-All faculty and staff are required to be vaccinated by October 1, 2021 with the exception of those with approved medical and religious exemptions.
-Unvaccinated employees without an approved exemption will not be permitted on campus after this date.
+All faculty and staff are required to be vaccinated and boosted with the exception of those with approved medical and religious exemptions.
+Unvaccinated employees without an approved exemption are not permitted on campus.

 Are masks required?